Naphthalene 1,2-dioxygenase

-The 4 substrates of this enzyme are naphthalene, NADH, H^{+}, and O_{2}, whereas its two products are (1R,2S)-1,2-dihydronaphthalene-1,2-diol and NAD^{+}.
+The four substrates of this enzyme are naphthalene, reduced nicotinamide adenine dinucleotide (NADH), oxygen and a proton.
+Its products are (1R, 2S)-cis 1,2 dihydroxy-1,2-dihydronaphthalene and oxidised NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
 The systematic name of this enzyme class is naphthalene,NADH:oxygen oxidoreductase (1,2-hydroxylating).
 Other names in common use include naphthalene dioxygenase, and naphthalene oxygenase.
-This enzyme participates in 4 metabolic pathways: 1- and 2-methylnaphthalene degradation, naphthalene and anthracene degradation, fluorene degradation, and ethylbenzene degradation.
-It employs one cofactor, iron.
+The enzyme is an iron–sulfur protein that contains ferredoxin and participates in metabolic pathways that degrade polycyclic aromatic hydrocarbons and ethylbenzene.